PadmarajBhat/Scalable-Microservices-with-Kubernetes/Notes.md

     * can be triggered through http request (post call to a http link) or event driven (sort of push notification processing)
   * https://cloud.google.com/appengine/- serverless web and backend application
   * Nice article on google run: https://blog.iron.io/google-cloud-run-alternatives-and-review/ - mainly for containerized application
+  * In all the serverless case, the application which would run on serverless scenario should stateless.
+That means there should not be db or files inside the container.
+It should saved in cloud storage and db should connected to the program. statelessness is a mandatory one.